timvieira/blog/content/value-functions-are-lagrange-multipliers.md

   post, we can take any fixed policy and estimate the Lagrange mulipliers by setting the gradient of the Lagrangian wrt $V$ equal to zero given what every
   $\pi$ is.

+**TODO** The successor representation is the dual of this connection -- They are Lagrange multiplier estimates of the in the primal problem.

 ## Connections in graphical models